richafnu/Viva/Viva/glint/setup/survey-comparison-data.md

 - The internal comparison available to a user is their *current* value, which is populated in the selected attribute.

  **Example:**
-  - The attribute selected for the internal benchmark is *Country,* and the user's *current* Country value is USA.
+  - The attribute selected for the internal benchmark is **Country,** and the user's *current* Country value is USA.
-  - The user sees **USA** as the available benchmark to select in their dropdown menu.
+  - The user sees **USA** as an available benchmark to select in their dropdown menu.
   - The score used for comparison is calculated from the survey responses of other users whose current Country value is USA.
-  - Comparison data is aggregated from the responses of users whose current value for the selected attribute is the same as the user's - USA.
+  - Summary for this example: comparison data is aggregated from the responses of users whose current value for the selected attribute is the same as the user's - USA.

-  Now, let's say the user moves and their new Country value is Mexico.
+  **Now, let's say the user moves and their new Country value is Mexico.**
   - The internal benchmark now available in the dropdown menu is Mexico
-  - The comparison score is calculated from response data of users also currently showing Mexico in your employee data attribute file.
+  - The comparison score is calculated from response data of users also currently showing Mexico as their Country value in your employee data attribute file.

 **For managers, using internal comparisons and their own team's trend are best practices.**